 So you’re planning on taking the LSAT?
 You sure?

-OK, of course you’re sure.
+Of course, you’re sure.
 You’re going to law school, so you know you have to take this exam.
 Perhaps you’ve been following our step-by-step approach to applying to law school, and you’re currently stuck on step number 2.
-Or maybe you just caught wind of LSAC’s newly released test dates for 2020 and 2021, and you’re thinking about signing up for one of the dates.
+Or maybe you just caught wind of LSAC’s released LSAT test dates, and you’re thinking about signing up for one of them.

 So you’re planning on taking the LSAT … but you barely know the first thing about the LSAT.
-You know it’s a test … and that’s where your LSAT knowledge tops out at.
-Or maybe you know it’s a test and you know all your pre-law friends studying will only respond with a curt, “I don’t wanna talk about it” when you inquire about that test.
-Or maybe you know it’s a test and you know your pre-law friends would rather not speak of it and that it’s also super important cornerstone of your law school application.
+Maybe you know it’s a test and you know all your pre-law friends studying their LSAT practice questions will only respond with a curt, “I don’t wanna talk about it” when you inquire about it.
+Or maybe you know it’s a test and you know your pre-law friends would rather not speak of it and that it’s also super-important cornerstone of your law school application.
 And, no matter your level of knowledge about the LSAT, you’re worried about taking it.

 If you ask the writers of the exam, they’ll say it tests logical reasoning, analytical reasoning, and reading comprehension.
 Oh, and also your writing skills.
 This might raise the question of how reasoning logically is different than reasoning analytically.
 Or how reading comprehension is distinct from either.
 So yeah, it might be better just to talk about the actual sections that appear on the test.

-The LSAT is composed of six thirty-five minute sections.
-But you’ll only take five of those on test day.
-That sixth section can be completed at home, after the test.
-And only four of the five sections you take on test day will contribute to your overall score.
+The LSAT used to be composed of six 35-minute sections.
+Now it has four sections on test day.
+That fifth section, LSAT Writing, can be completed after the test.
+And only three of the four sections you take on test day will contribute to your overall score.
 That unscored section is called the experimental section — it’s basically a “fake” section thrown in at some point during the test that won’t count toward your final score.
-Those four scored sections, however, will include:
+Those three scored sections, however, will include:

-• Two sections of Logical Reasoning: This is the section that tests your logical reasoning skills, obviously.
+• One section of Logical Reasoning: This is the section that tests your logical reasoning skills, obviously.
 But in other, more comprehensible words, this section tests your ability to draw deductions from a set of facts, and your ability to understand and evaluate arguments.
 Each question consists of a brief paragraph (usually an argument), a question about the contents of the paragraph, and five answer choices.
-You’ll get between fifty and fifty-two questions between both Logical Reasoning sections.
+You’ll get about 25 questions between both Logical Reasoning sections.

 • One section of Reading Comprehension: This section tests your reading comprehension skills, obviously.
 If you’ve taken basically any standardized test ever, you know how these go.
 Super boring passage, questions about that passage, rinse, repeat.
-On the LSAT, somewhere between twenty-six and twenty-eight questions will be distributed among the four passages included in this section.
+On the LSAT, somewhere between 26 and 28 questions will be distributed among the four passages included in this section.

 You’ll also have to complete the “Writing section” within a year of taking the LSAT.
 Using exam software provided to you by LSAC, you’ll write a short persuasive essay in thirty-five minutes.
 It’s not a big deal and it doesn’t count toward your LSAT score, but many law schools you’ll apply to will require you to complete the Writing section, and all schools you’ll apply to will be able to read your essay.

-Over the last two years, it’s been offered nine times per year in the US, Canada, and the Caribbean.
 The precise schedule changes a bit from year to year, but it should be offered in most of the months of whatever year you choose to take the exam.
-Some exams are administered at 8:30 am on Saturdays.
-Others are administered at 12:30 pm on Mondays.
-If you want to take the LSAT in a month in which the exam is held on a Saturday, but for religious reasons cannot take the exam on a Saturday, LSAC offers alternative dates to you.
+Before your test day, you will choose the time slot to take your LSAT.
+For certain religious reasons and accommodations, LSAC offers alternative dates to you.

-The LSAT is also offered all across the world — not just North America — although the dates for the international LSAT administrations are slightly different, and slightly more limited, than the North American dates.
+The LSAT is also offered all across the world — not just in North America — although the dates for the international LSAT administrations are slightly different, and slightly more limited, than the North American LSAT test dates.

 Well, that’s your choice, my hypothetical buddy!
 A couple factors to consider, though …

-Some exams are given at 8:30 am and some are given at 12:30 pm.
-For many of us, the shock of recent consciousness makes doing anything — much less strenuous logical questions — quite difficult at 8:30 am.
-For those, a 12:30 pm test might be preferable.
+Some exams are given at 8:30 am and some are given in the afternoon.
+For many of us, the shock of recent consciousness makes doing anything — much less strenuous logical questions — quite difficult at 8:30 a.m.
+For those, an afternoon or evening test might be preferable.

 Some exams are disclosed, and others are not.
 On disclosed tests, you’ll get your score, a copy of the test, the answers you selected, and a few other things.
 On tests that aren’t disclosed, you just get your score back.
 This isn’t a big deal for most test takers, but test takers who have to retake the exam sometimes find having a copy of the test and their answers helpful in guiding their study process.